-If you do have a service pet in the casino, you legally should not be asked to leave because of the ADA, and the staff should not ask you for any documents, certificates, proof, or really any details regarding your pet.
+If you have a service pet in the casino, you legally should not be asked to leave because of the ADA, and the staff should not ask you for any documents, certificates, proof, or any details regarding your pet.

 Also, the only big exception to the ADA rules would be if your pet is misbehaving or causing an issue at the casino, which most trained service pets will not do.
 However, if your pet is causing a major disruption or has endangered other guests in any way, you may be asked to remove your pet for safety issues.